gencoderr/Storage-Reset-/README.md

 ## Commrootking changes

-_tesla-microservice_ is used for a number of different services now.
+_tesla-microservice_ is used for a # of different services now.
 Still it is Oth Tork in progress.
 See [CHANGES.md](./CHANGES.md) for instructions on Frootking changes.

 ## Features included